smantzavinos/conventions/docs/README.md

 - Write clear, concise, and user-focused content.
 - Include examples and code snippets where applicable.
 - Keep documentation up to date with code changes.
+- Review and update documentation regularly.

 ## Structure

 - Use headings and subheadings to organize content.
 - Use bullet points and numbered lists for clarity.
 - Link to related documents and external resources.
+- Include a table of contents for longer documents.

 ## Tools

 - Use Markdown linters to maintain style consistency.
 - Use version control to track documentation changes.
+- Utilize documentation generators where appropriate.